mysterious-coding/base_entranced/README.md

 ####`/g_fixGripKills`
 0 = normal selfkilling while gripped (default JK3)

-1 = selfkilling while gripped counts as a kill for the gripper
+1 = selfkilling while gripped counts as a kill for the gripper.
+This prevents people from denying enemies' kills with selfkill.

 ####`/g_gripRefresh`
 300 = default JK3 grip refresh (your velocity is updated every 300ms while being gripped, which equals 3.33Hz refresh rate)